Mount of Beatitudes - Jesus Most Famous Teaching

 The word translated ‘good-for -nothing’ or sometimes ‘fool’ is ‘rhaka” -A word of contempt meaning empty, worthless, foolish.

 Jesus explains that the intent of this law not to murder includes murdering someone with your words or even your thoughts.
-If you treat someone as worthless, you are violating God’s standards.
+If you treat someone as worthless, you are violating God’s standards of caring for one another.
 Now we are getting behind the letters of the Law to the intent of the heart.

 You have heard that it was said, ‘YOU SHALL NOT COMMIT ADULTERY’; 28 but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.
 29 If your right eye makes you stumble, tear it out and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.
 30 If your right hand makes you stumble, cut it off and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to go into hell.
 Matthew 5:27-30